The tender sweetness of scrumptious, pumpkin spice flavored gluten free pumpkin donuts! It doesn't get much better than these heavenly baked bites!

 - Whisk together oil and eggs in a large bowl.

-- Add in sugar, baking powder, spices, salt and pumpkin puree.
+- Add in sugar and pumpkin puree.
 Combine thoroughly.

 - Fill a large, gallon size plastic bag with batter.
 Cut a ½ inch hole at a corner.
 Use the bag to ‘pipe’ batter into lightly greased donut pan.
 Fill the pan full with batter.